AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format 2: `find t/TAG [MORE_TAGS]... [c/CUISINE] [r/RATING]`

 ```
-find: Finds all foodplaces that match the given keywords or field filters (case-insensitive) and displays them as a list with index numbers.
+find: Finds all foodplaces in BiteBuddy whose entries match the given keywords & specified fields (e.g. t/, c/, r/), then displays them as a list.
+• Keywords and specified fields are case-insensitive.
+• For keywords, foodplaces with fields that match any substring will be returned.
+• For specified fields, only foodplaces that match exactly ALL specified fields are returned.
 Parameters:
-  KEYWORD [MORE_KEYWORDS]... [t/TAG MORE_TAGS...] [c/CUISINE] [r/RATING]
+  KEYWORD [MORE_KEYWORDS]... [t/TAG [MORE_TAGS]...] [c/CUISINE] [r/RATING]
 Examples:
   find western cheap aircon
-  find t/hawker c/japanese r/8
+  find t/ hawker c/ japanese r/ 8
+  find chicken t/ hawker
 ```

 * The search is **case-insensitive**: `prata` will match `Prata`[UserGuide.md](UserGuide.md)